ncbi/vadr/00README.txt

 #  --aorglen <n>      : length of origin sequence is <n> [0]
 #  --aorgethresh <x>  : E-value threshold for origin detection is <x> [1]
 #  --aorgppthresh <x> : average PP threshold for origin detection is <x> [0.6]
+#
 ####################
 ### EXAMPLE RUNS ###
 ####################
 #
-# There are currently two dnaorg scripts and they are meant to be used
+# There are currently three dnaorg scripts and they are meant to be
-# in the following order:
+# used in the following order:
 #
+# 1) dnaorg_classify.pl: classify sequences by comparing to a set of
+#    reference sequences and picking the most similar one.
+#
-# 1) dnaorg_build.pl: build homology models for a reference accession.
+# 2) dnaorg_build.pl: build homology models for a reference accession.
 #    Must be run once per reference accession.
 #
-# 2) dnaorg_annotate.pl: use models built from dnaorg_build.pl to
+# 3) dnaorg_annotate.pl: use models built from dnaorg_build.pl to
 #    annotate other sequences of the same species as the reference.
 #    Can be run many times for each species provided that
 #    dnaorg_build.pl has been run for that species (and reference).
 #
-# The discussion below includes example runs of each of the two
+# The discussion below includes five examples, which together cover
-# scripts in turn for two different species (Maize streak virus and
-# Dengue virus).
+# each of the three scripts.
 #
-# A third example run of dnaorg_annotate.pl for Maize streak virus
-# demonstrates how to run the dnaorg_annotate.pl script using an input
-# fasta file instead of a list of accessions, and running the homology
-# searches locally instead of on the compute farm.
-In this
-# 'fasta-input' mode, dnaorg_annotate.pl does not need to access any
+# Example 1: classifying sequences as MSV or Dengue using
-# NCBI databases.
+# dnaorg_classify.pl.
 #
-# When a species has multiple reference sequences, one may wish to
+# Example 2: classifying sequences as MSV or Dengue using
+# dnaorg_classify.pl using the special --infasta option to take a
+# fasta file instead of a list of accessions as input and the --local
+# option to run homology searches locally instead of on the compute
+# farm.
+In this 'fasta-input' mode, dnaorg_classify.pl does not need
+# to access any NCBI databases.
+#
+# Example 3: annotating MSV sequences using dnaorg_build.pl and
+# dnaorg_annotate.pl.
+#
+# Example 4: annotating Dengue sequences using dnaorg_build.pl and
+# dnaorg_annotate.pl.
+#
+# Example 5: annotating Dengue sequences using dnaorg_build.pl and
-# partition the genomes, so that each genome is assigned to a single
+# dnaorg_annotate.pl using the special --infasta option to take a
+# fasta file instead of a list of accessions as input and the --local
+# option to run homology searches locally instead of on the compute
+# farm.
+In this 'fasta-input' mode, dnaorg_annotate.pl does not need
+# to access any NCBI databases.
+#
+# The Maize streak virus, which has a circular ssDNA genome with 4 CDS
+# that code for proteins, one of which has 2 exons.
+The Dengue virus
+# has a linear ssRNA genome.
+Dengue translates a single polyprotein
+# that is cleaved in two stages into 14 smaller peptides, called
+# "mature peptides".
+The first stage cleaves the polyprotein into 11
+# adjacent, disjoint peptides.
+The second stage further cleaves
+# "sub-peptides" from three of the first stage peptides.
+Together,
+# the two runs on the two different species demonstrate most of the
+# features and versatility of the dnaorg_build.pl and
+# dnaorg_annotate.pl scripts.
+#
+#############################################################
+# Example 1: dnaorg_classify.pl to classify viral sequences #
+#############################################################
+#
+# Here is an example of running dnaorg_classify.pl to classify
+# sequences as either MSV, Dengue or neither.
+#
+# First, dnaorg_classify.pl must be run in 'build mode' using the
+# --onlybuild option.
+From above, in the "USAGE AND OPTIONS" section
+# above, the script reported how to run itself in build mode when it
+# was called with only the -h option:
+#
+####
+#Build mode (--onlybuild): Build HMM library and exit (no classification).
+#Example usage:
+#	dnaorg_classify.pl [-options] --onlybuild <RefSeq list> --dirout <output directory to create with HMM library>
+####
+#
+# For this example we'll use the RefSeq list in the file
+# testfiles/test.refseq.ntlist.
+Take a look at that file
+cat testfiles/test.refseq.ntlist
+#NC_001346
+#NC_001477
+#
+# NC_001346 is the accession of the Maize streak virus RefSeq and
+# NC_001477 is the accession of the Dengue virus type 1 RefSeq
+#
+# When we run dnaorg_classify.pl with this input file it will create
+# an HMM library with HMM models for each of these two RefSeqs.
+# We need to specify an output directory name as well, let's use
+# 'test-build':
+perl /panfs/pan1/dnaorg/virseqannot/code/dnaorg_scripts/dnaorg_classify.pl --onlybuild testfiles/test.refseq.ntlist --dirout test-build
+## dnaorg_classify.pl :: classify sequences using an HMM library of RefSeqs
+## dnaorg 0.19 (Nov 2017)
+## - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+## date:    Tue Nov 28 11:34:50 2017
+##
+## REQUIRED name for output directory to create is <s>:  test-build [--dirout]
+## build an HMM library for seqs in <s>, then exit:      testfiles/test.refseq.ntlist [--onlybuild]
+## - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+## Parsing RefSeq list                                                    ... done.
+[0.0 seconds]
+## Creating RefSeq HMM Library                                            ... done.
+[8.0 seconds]
+##
+## Output printed to screen saved in:                                     test-build.dnaorg_classify.log
+## List of executed commands saved in:                                    test-build.dnaorg_classify.cmd
+## List and description of all output files saved in:                     test-build.dnaorg_classify.list
+## List of reference sequences used to build HMMs saved in:               test-build.dnaorg_classify.ref.list
+## Fasta file of all RefSeq sequences saved in:                           test-build.dnaorg_classify.ref.fa
+## List of RefSeq names from fasta file (may include version) saved in:   test-build.dnaorg_classify.ref.fa.list
+## Library of HMMs of RefSeqs saved in:                                   test-build.dnaorg_classify.hmm
+##
+## All output files created in directory ./test-build/
+##
+## CPU time:  00:00:08.17
+##            hh:mm:ss
+##
+## DNAORG-SUCCESS
+#
+# The script reports that it has created files in the directory
+# test-build/.
+The most important of these is the HMM file
+# test-build.dnaorg_classify.hmm.
+This file will be used by subsequent
+# runs to classify sequences.
+#
+# The next step is to run dnaorg_classify.pl again but in the --inlist
+# with a list of sequence accessions to classify, or in the --infasta
-# reference and hence annotated with respect to that reference.
+# mode with a fasta file of sequences to classify.
+#
+# For the remainder of this example, we'll go over the --inlist
+# option; the --infasta option is demonstrated in example 2 below.
+#
+# The usage for the --inlist mode was shown above in the "USAGE AND
+# OPTIONS" section when the script was run with -h:
+#
+###
+#Classify mode given list (--inlist): Use a previously created HMM library to annotate sequence accessions listed in an input file.
+#Example usage:
+#	dnaorg_classify.pl [-options] --dirbuild <directory with HMM library to use> --dirout <output directory to create> --inlist <list of accessions to classify>
+###
+#

+# We first need to specify the directory with the HMM library to use
+# with the --dirbuild option, which is 'test-build' from above.
 We
-# have done this partitioning experimentally for Dengue virus, West
-# Nile virus, and Norovirus.
-However, this partitioning is not
-# required; it is permissible to annotate the same genome with respect
-# to multiple reference sequences.
-This document (as of June 2016)
-# does not discuss the partitioning further.
-It is assumed that each
+# also need to specify a new output directory with the --dirout
+# option, let's use "test-classify".
+Finally, we'll use the file
-# reference sequence has associated with it a list of sequences to be
+# testfiles/test.toclassify.ntlist as our input list to be supplied
-# annotated with respect to the reference sequence.
-A target sequence
-# may appear in the "to-be-annotated" lists for multiple references.
+# after the --inlist option.
+This list contains 3 Dengue type 1 viral
+# sequence accessions, 3 Maize streak viral sequence accessions and 2
+# Norovirus sequence accessions.
 #
-# The first run is for the Maize streak virus, which has a circular
-# ssDNA genome with 4 CDS that code for proteins, one of which has 2
-# exons.
-The second run is for Dengue (type 1) virus, which has a
-# linear ssRNA genome.
-Dengue translates a single polyprotein that is
-# cleaved in two stages into 14 smaller peptides, called "mature
-# peptides".
-The first stage cleaves the polyprotein into 11 adjacent,
-# disjoint peptides.
-The second stage further cleaves "sub-peptides"
-# from three of the first stage peptides.
-Together, the two runs on
-# the two different species demonstrate most of the features and
-# versatility of the dnaorg scripts.
+# To execute the program:
+perl /panfs/pan1/dnaorg/virseqannot/code/dnaorg_scripts/dnaorg_classify.pl --dirbuild test-build --dirout test-classify --inlist testfiles/test.refseq.ntlist
 #
+#

+#

+#

+#
+#
+#
 ####################
-# Example run 1 of 3
+# Example 2 of 4: dnaorg_build.pl and dnaorg_annotate.pl to annotate
+# MSV viral sequencesn
 ####################
 #
 # Here is an example of running the dnaorg_build.pl and